Unthrottled/spring-webflux/notes.md

 If another thread is added, to work on a similar process, eventually that thread is going to block as well.
 The more threads that are spawned to work, the less efficient the tasks become.

-The OS scheduler, is going to let a thread get N amount of clock time, and then it is going to context switch (which is a fairly expensive operation).
+The OS scheduler, is going to let a thread get N amount of clock time, and then it is going to context switch (which can amount to  be a fairly expensive operation).
 Which involves moving things out of the memory cache, loading up next context of the thread and then trying to process a threads work.

 The more threads that are in need of being processed, the more the context switching needs to happen.
-As more and more threads spin up, there is point where **Thrashing** occurs.
+As more and more threads spin up, there is point where **thrashing** occurs.
 Which means that all work being done for the all of the clock cycles is just setting up thread context, not doing any work (no time), and tearing down for the next thread to be processed.

 Which means that the biggest bang for our buck would be having a few active threads that are always doing work.